 is University Librarian, Assistant Provost for Educational Technology, and Director and Associate Professor of Information Studies at Seattle Pacific University.
 His administrative, teaching, and scholarly interests focus on the history and future of information and communication technologies.

-Linda Ranz is currently the Director of product management at Amazon for Echo multimodal products.
-Her prior experience includes senior executive positions in e commerce and product development at Starbucks and Getty Images.
-She also served as the Vice President for Marketing and Development of Medical Teams International.
+has held senior executive positions in e-commerce and product development at Starbucks, Getty Images, and most recently as the Director of product management at Amazon for Echo multimodal products.
+She has also served as the Vice President for Marketing and Development of Medical Teams International.

 Rebekah Rice, Ph.D